-- Indications, contraindications, risks, limitations, operative technique and complications of total proctocolectomy with pelvic pouch (including S, J, W, or lateral isoperistaltic), with continent ileostomy, or with end ileostomy; or total abdominal colectomy with ileorectal anastomosis - Specifics of ileoanal pouch construction, including double stapled versus hand sewn anastomosis, shape and size of the ileal pouch, and intraoperative techniques used to obtain a tension-free pouch-anal anastomosis - iv.
+- i.
+Indications for surgery, comparing and contrasting elective strategies for chronic ulcerative colitis with urgent/emergent strategies for acute or fulminant colitis. - Indications, contraindications, risks, limitations, operative technique and complications of total proctocolectomy with pelvic pouch (including S, J, W, or lateral isoperistaltic), with continent ileostomy, or with end ileostomy; or total abdominal colectomy with ileorectal anastomosis. - Specifics of ileoanal pouch construction, including double stapled versus hand sewn anastomosis, shape and size of the ileal pouch, and intraoperative techniques used to obtain a tension-free pouch-anal anastomosis. - iv.
 Indications, risks, and benefits for temporary diverting ileostomy proximal to an ileoanal pouch; and the role of a 2 stage versus 3 stage approach - v.
-Consideration of ileoanal pouches in the setting of colorectal cancer, in patients with IBDU and IC, and in the elderly - vi.
+Consideration of ileoanal pouches in the setting of colorectal cancer, in patients with unclassified inflammatory bowel disease and indeterminate colitis, and in the elderly - vi.
 Management of post-surgical surveillance and prophylaxis h.
 Surgical Management of Crohn's Disease

 - i.
-The indications for surgery for Crohn's disease, comparing and contrasting elective, urgent and emergency operative strategies - The indications, contraindications, risks, limitations, operative technique and complications of segmental resection with or without anastomosis, strictureplasty, fecal diversion, and intestinal bypass - iii.
+The indications for surgery for Crohn's disease, comparing and contrasting elective, urgent and emergency operative strategies. - The indications, contraindications, risks, limitations, operative technique and complications of segmental resection with or without anastomosis, strictureplasty, fecal diversion, and intestinal bypass - iii.
 The management of complicated abdominal Crohn's disease, including interloop, intermesenteric, and iliopsoas abscess; enterocutaneous, enteroenteric, and colovaginal fistula; and Crohn's disease of the duodenum and proximal GI tract - iv.
 Management of anorectal Crohn's disease, including abscess, anal fissure and ulcer, perianal/perirectal fistula (including role of draining setons in the setting of biologic therapy), and rectovaginal and anovaginal fistula, skin tags - v.
 Management of post-surgical surveillance and prophylaxis i.
 Management of Less Common Benign Colorectal Disorders